2 Muay Thai Accepted Origins By Masters

 In many periods of Thai history, Muay Thai was very popular among Thais.
 Mainly in the period of Rei Pra Chao Sua or “Tiger King”, as he was better known.
 He was one of the greatest Muay Thai fighters in history.
 During his reign, Muay Thai was part of military training and was taught in all schools.

 Another great Muay Thai fighter was a fighter named Nhai Khon Tom.
 According to legends, he was captured by the Burmese during one of the numerous conflicts between the Burmese and the Thais.
 When captured, he was offered freedom if he could defeat some Burmese fighters.
 The result was that he was released after beating 12 Burmese fighters in a row.

-The fights were not divided by weights and there were also no breaks during the fights, the fighters fought until one of the fighters was knocked out, suffered a serious injury or even the death of one of them.
+The fights were not divided by weight and there were also no breaks during the fights, the fighters fought until one of the fighters was knocked out, suffered a serious injury, or even the death of one of them.

 Another tradition maintained is the use of Wai Kru and Ram Muay.
 Which is a ritual dance that serves to honor the coach, his parents, his Muay Thai school, the old fighters of his gym, his teachers at school, etc. Another tradition that is maintained in Muay Thai is the use of “Mongkon” and “Praciat/Kruang” (either name is valid).

 The “Mongkon” is a band that is placed on the head of fighters to protect them before the fight and which is removed after the Wai Kru and Ram Muay.
 The “Praciat/Kruang” is a braided rope that is placed on one or both of the fighter’s arms also with the aim of protection and not as a graduation as many people think (which is wrong), its colors are related to preferences. of the fighter’s or trainer’s colors and not with the fighter’s rank.